Four-vertex quivers supporting twisted graded Calabi-Yau algebras: Quivers

 For the first case, let $A=R\#\kk(C_2 \times C_2)$ be the algebra constructed in Example \ref{ex.mckay2}.
 Recall that $A$ has type $(M,I,3)$ where $M$ is the last matrix in the list above.
 Let $\tau$ be the automorphism of $C_2 \times C_2$ given by $g \mapsto h \mapsto gh \mapsto g$.
 This extends to an automorphism of the skew group ring $A$ by the map $x \mapsto z \mapsto y \mapsto x$.
 The permutation matrix corresponding to $\tau$ is

-Then the twist ${}_\tau A$ is twisted graded Calabi-Yau of type $(NM,NP,3)$.
+Then the twist ${}_\tau A$ is twisted graded Calabi--Yau of type $(NM,NP,3)$.
 It is easy to check that, up to reordering vertices, $NP$ is \eqref{eq.3cycle} and $NM$ is the first matrix in the statement of the theorem. \end{proof}